dkessner/PCHA_2021-22/doc/class_info.md

 The benefit of moving so quickly in this course is that we will have the opportunity to think about a large variety of interesting ideas in mathematics.
-In addition, we will do some coding in the Python programming language to explore some topics and have some fun with the ideas we discuss in class.
+In addition, we will do some coding in Python and/or Javascript to explore some topics and have some fun with the ideas we discuss in class.